I pioneered the first night-ops Astronaut Training Class at NASA's MRMDF

-High above the Atlantic back when flying was still considered a novelty, the captain of my Boeing 747 flight from Germany to Buenos Aires, Argentina, invited me into the cockpit and showed me our marvelous world from above the clouds when I was only 7 years old.
+High above the Atlantic back when flying was still considered a novelty, the captain of my Boeing 747 flight from Germany to Buenos Aires, Argentina, invited me into the cockpit and showed me our marvelous world from above the clouds when I was a mere 7 years old.
 Ever since then I knew I wanted to work with planes.
 Many years later my love for aviation led me to graduate from The University of Texas at Austin in the USA with a degree in Aerospace Engineering and a specialization of celestial mechanics - Please type in my name at the following site to verify my degree: http://registrar.utexas.edu/students/degrees/verify

 Software Engineer - Lockheed Martin - NASA - JSC - GRAF Lab